programarivm/php-chess/README.md

 Checks the syntax of a PGN file.

     php pgnsyntax.php games.pgn
+    This will search for syntax errors in the PGN file.
+    Large files (for example 50MB) may take a few seconds to be parsed.
+    Do you want to proceed?
+(Y/N): y
     Whoops!
 Sorry but this is not a valid PGN file.
     --------------------------------------------------------
     Site: Bhubaneswar IND